Developing in development – a working life with Monitor

 Having been here all these years, can you see a common theme throughout the company's history that’s brought us to this point?

 “We've been really adaptable and flexible.
 And we've normally gone with the popular option.
 We chose the PC, DOS and Novell.
 Then there was Microsoft Windows.
-It was far from certain back then that this platform would become so widespread,” says Kenneth.
+It was far from certain back then that this would become so widespread,” says Kenneth.

 “Another key factor is the amazing commitment of the people who work here.
 We've been like a family.
 This has definitely been a reason for our success,” Thomas adds.